EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ```
  To define how many tables I would use for the website I applied pattern recognition to identify common data elements and group them together in appropriate tables.
 For example, I recognized that user information such as email, password, username,clubs and description should be stored in a single table called "users.
 In this way I decided to create 4 tables, like it was showed in the ER diagram.

-The function create_database first iniates the connection with the database using the function database_worker, then it defines four SQL queries, each of which creates a table in the database using the CREATE TABLE statement and with an if statements it makes sure to create the table only if a table with the same name does not exist.
+The function create_database first iniates the connection with the database using the class database_worker, then it defines four SQL queries, each of which creates a table in the database using the CREATE TABLE statement and with an if statement it makes sure to create the table only if a table with the same name does not exist.
 After defining each element on the data the function calls each query in and save them using the run_save() method of the database_worker.
 After running all queries, it closes the database connection.
 In this way all 4 tables are properly created.

 To make it easir to work with the database I made a class on my_library called database_worker that provides methods for interacting with a SQLite database.
 ```.py